Several performance and behavior issues have reported by customers in 7.1.1. These include

 For example, where users are in a single master Users OU the search has only a single level.
 Suppose that the customer has users in a nested form, buried in subdirectories.
 The Aggregator allows us to define an endpoint at the top of the directory tree, and the search will descend the tree until it has either exhausted the possibilities (no match) or discovered the user (first match) and attempted authentication.
 The attribute in the endpoint spec that controls this is

 Alternatively, you may define two or more endpoints for the same LDAP, naming scope as the "BASE" (just the indicated container or OU) or "ONE LEVEL" (objects subordinate to the named base but not the base) instead of "SUBTREE" (the base name and all nested objects to the maximum depth).
-In this way you can limit the searches according to the manner by which the customer has organized users.
+In this way you can limit the searches according to the manner the customer has organized users.

 When connecting to an LDAP provider that is protected by SSL or TLS two changes are needed: